kwant-project/kwant/doc/source/reference/kwant.solvers.rst

 .. module:: kwant.solvers.default

 There is one solver, `kwant.solvers.default` that is always available.
-For each kwant installation it combines the best functionality of the *available* solvers into a single module.
+For each Kwant installation it combines the best functionality of the *available* solvers into a single module.
 We recommend to use it unless there are specific reasons to use another.
 The following functions are provided.